mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 Model + view + controller.

-This works great for a large number of RESTful web backends, but for applications where the problem domain is complex, we need to break down the "model" part even further.
+This works great for a large number of RESTful web backends, but for applications where the problem domain is complex, we need to break down the "model" part even further[^1].

 To do that, we use the **building blocks** of DDD.